Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/MDNS/MDNS - Set up mDNS Client on Arduino IDE.rst

 For example, Arduino IDE adopts the naming for the mDNS service which is used in OTA as following: **MyAmeba._arduino._tcp.local**
 Among the naming example, "MyAmeba" can identify the Ameba device name and the name "MyAmeba" is changeable. "_arduino._tcp" is the protocol that Arduino IDE adopts, and the Domain is set as local in common.
-Open the example, "File" → "Examples" → "AmebaMDNS" → "mdns_on_arduino_ide"
+Open the example, :guilabel:`File -> Examples -> AmebaMDNS -> mdns_on_arduino_ide`
 You need to input ssid and password of the AP because the example will use WiFi connection.
 And you can find out the naming of the service at the place where it declares MDNS Service.
 The example uses the default name "MyAmeba" and the name is changeable.

 |image01|

-Next, go to ("Tools" → "Port"), and you can find out at least one Serial Port.
+Next, go to :guilabel:`Tools -> Port` and you can find out at least one Serial Port.
 This port is simulated by Ameba board via USB.
 Choose this port and upload the compiled code to Ameba.

 |image02|